andrevidela/Research-report/Thesis/index.md

 > hole2 : Either Int String
 ```

-In itself using `Either` isn't a problem, however `Either`’s lack of information manifests itself in other ways during programming; take the following program:
+In itself using `Either` isn't a problem; however, `Either`’s lack of information manifests itself in other ways during programming.
+Take the following program:

 ```haskell
 checkType : Int